Critical shortages personal protective equipment have forced health care workers to make their own gear.

 SUCCESS!
 Thanks for helping us raise nearly $2,000.

-Funds from this fundraiser go to help us buy supplies and cover a small amount of costs, such as website and technology needs.
+Funds from this fundraiser go to help us buy supplies and cover a small amount of costs, such as website and technology needs, as well as mailing supplies to craftivists.
 Thanks for showing your craftivist pride!
 We are: #stitchedtogether

-Check back for a link to new t-shirt designs in a week!
+Check back for a new t-shirt designs later this fall.

 We are so excited to wear our new shirts this week!!!